Entry Fee is $1,500 per boat.

 It is understood that all participants in the King Master enter at their own risk, and that the officers, committee members, sponsors, directors, tournament venue and all persons connected directly or indirectly with the operation of said tournament, shall be exempt from any liability for libel, slander, loss, damage, negligence, harm, injury or death suffered by any participant, entrant, anglers, his/her companions, boat captains, mates, crew members, vessels and equipment with may occur during or in conjunction with the tournament.
 By tournament entry, the captain consents that the King Master may just without payment or restriction, any photographs in which he/she or any of their crew may appear for any purpose whatsoever; including, but not limited to resale, advertising, commercial or promotional material.
 The captain and his crew further release the King Master, officers and directors, and all persons from injury, loss or damage which may result.

-All state record winners must submit to and pass in a conclusive manner, a polygraph examination administered by a licensed polygraphist provided by tournament officials.
+The champion of each leg must submit to and pass in a conclusive manner, a polygraph examination administered by a licensed polygraphist provided by tournament officials.
 All entrants agree to submit to a polygraph examination at the request of the tournament committee if there is a conflict involving said entrant.
 Failure to submit to such an examination will result in disqualification of the entrant at the sole discretion of the tournament committee.

 ALL DECISIONS OF THE TOURNAMENT DIRECTOR AND COMMITTEE WILL BE FINAL.